 Considered easier to read, Serif Fonts are commonly used in emails.
 The well-spaced characters have flourishes on the ends of their strokes, and the axis of the strokes is generally inclined to the left.
 The most popular serif fonts are Georgia and Times New Roman.

-Serif fonts work the best for content offering actionable insights to the reader.
+Serif fonts work best for content offering actionable insights to the reader.
 These fonts can also be used to mention the benefits of the products or services.

 This email by Publican Anker has used Times New Roman to give a formal look to their email about confirming a reservation.
 This email font also ensures great readability.